dfirence/research-chrome/codelab-extensions/hello-world/README.md

-# Lab 1 - Hello World Extension
+# Lab 1 - Hello World Extension w/ POPUP

 This extension covers the installation and structure of a chrome-extension project.